Modern Language Association 2020 Convention

 Although there is not much information available about the theory and principles of punctuation, there are some sites that will provide immediate help for answers to specific questions.
 The sites listed here are not necessarily being endorsed, but they may provide reasonably accurate help when you need it.
-Generally, there are no known sites for a theoretical discussion of punctuation.
-But if you need a quick answer for a particular punctuation problem, try one of the following.
+Generally, there are no easily found sites for a theoretical discussion of punctuation.
+But if you need a quick answer for a particular punctuation problem you are having, try one of the following.

 This OWL is linked to by a number of colleges and universities.